sam-ecomdev/ebay-feedapi-swaggerclient-php/docs/Api/OrderTaskApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$date_range = "date_range_example"; // string | The order tasks creation date range.
+$dateRange = "dateRange_example"; // string | The order tasks creation date range.
 This range is used to filter the results.
 The filtered results are filtered to include only tasks with a creation date that is equal to this date or is within specified range.
 Only orders less than 90 days old can be retrieved.
 Do not use with the look_back_days parameter.
 Format: UTC For example: Tasks within a range yyyy-MM-ddThh:mm:ss.SSSZ..yyyy-MM-ddThh:mm:ss.SSSZ Tasks created on September 8, 2019 2019-09-08T00:00:00.000Z..2019-09-09T00:00:00.000Z
-$feed_type = "feed_type_example"; // string | The feed type associated with the task.
+$feedType = "feedType_example"; // string | The feed type associated with the task.
 The only presently supported value is LMS_ORDER_REPORT.
 Do not use with the scheduled_id parameter.
 Since schedules are based on feed types, you can specify a schedule (scheduled_id) that returns the needed feed_type.
 $limit = 56; // int | The maximum number of order tasks that can be returned on each page of the paginated response.
 Use this parameter in conjunction with the offset parameter to control the pagination of the output.
 Note: This feature employs a zero-based list, where the first item in the list has an offset of 0.
 For example, if offset is set to 10 and limit is set to 10, the call retrieves order tasks 11 thru 20 from the result set.
 If this parameter is omitted, the default value is used.
 Default: 10 Maximum: 500
-$look_back_days = 56; // int | The number of previous days in which to search for tasks.
+$lookBackDays = 56; // int | The number of previous days in which to search for tasks.
 Do not use with the date_range parameter.
 If both date_range and look_back_days are omitted, this parameter's default value is used.
 Default: 7 Range: 1-90 (inclusive)
 $offset = 56; // int | The number of order tasks to skip in the result set before returning the first order in the paginated response.
 Combine offset with the limit query parameter to control the items returned in the response.
 For example, if you supply an offset of 0 and a limit of 10, the first page of the response contains the first 10 items from the complete list of items retrieved by the call.
 If offset is 10 and limit is 20, the first page of the response contains items 11-30 from the complete result set.
 If this query parameter is not set, the default value is used and the first page of records is returned.
 Default: 0
-$schedule_id = "schedule_id_example"; // string | The schedule ID associated with the order task.
+$scheduleId = "scheduleId_example"; // string | The schedule ID associated with the order task.
 A schedule periodically generates a report for the feed type specified by the schedule template (see scheduleTemplateId in createSchedule).
 Do not use with the feed_id parameter.

 try {
-    $result = $apiInstance->getOrderTasks($date_range, $feed_type, $limit, $look_back_days, $offset, $schedule_id);
+    $result = $apiInstance->getOrderTasks($dateRange, $feedType, $limit, $lookBackDays, $offset, $scheduleId);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling OrderTaskApi->getOrderTasks: ', $e->getMessage(), PHP_EOL;